 Can we prepare the gravy beforehand and cook it later with the paneer?

 Yes, it is one way of cooking the dish.
 However, it will be better to cook it before you eat, if you have the time.
 Eating frozen gravy is not that healthy.
 Also, the taste may be different too.
 Remember not to use gravy two days later.

 How can I make hariyali paneer masala vegan?

 If you are a vegan or wish to have this recipe in the vegan version, you should replace the paneer with tofu.
 Also, skip using any fresh cream or curd.
-You can even make this dish using corn kernels, mushrooms, cauliflower, baby corn, potatoes, or soya chunks.
+Instead, you can make this dish using corn kernels, mushrooms, cauliflower, baby corn, potatoes, or soya chunks.

-What should I use in place of cream and yoghurt for making the gravy rich in texture?
+What should I use in place of cream and yoghurt to make the gravy rich in texture?